 1. Export of engineering goods on deferred payment terms and execution of turnkey projects and civil construction contracts abroad are collectively referred to as 'Project Exports'.
 Project export contracts are generally of high value and exporters undertaking them are required to offer competitive credit terms to be able to secure orders from foreign buyers in the face of stiff international competition.
-Indian exporters offering deferred payment terms to overseas buyers in respect of export of goods and those who have been awarded turnkey, civil construction contracts by overseas parties have to secure prior approval at post award stage from various institutions such as Authorised Dealer /Exim Bank / Working Group/Reserve Bank of India as the case may be for credit terms to be offered, third country imports etc. Regulations relating to Project Exports and Service Exports are laid down in this Memorandum which is divided into the following parts:
+Indian exporters offering deferred payment terms to overseas buyers in respect of export of goods and those who have been awarded turnkey, civil construction contracts by overseas parties have to secure prior approval at post award stage from Authorised Dealer / Exim Bank for credit terms to be offered, third country imports etc. Regulations relating to Project Exports and Service Exports are laid down in this Memorandum which is divided into the following parts: